 - Hogue X5 – The X5 is a large but lightweight folding knife suitable for heavy-duty use.
 It has many great features and performs well.
 However, it does seem a touch pricey when compared to some alternatives.
 However, it does have two important aspects that are not reproduced on other knives.

-- Ka-Bar TDI – Another fixed blade knife, these are a bit unusual as they are made specifically with law enforcement officers in mind.
+- Ka-Bar TDI – Is this the best knife for police officers?
+Another fixed blade knife, these are a bit unusual as they are made specifically with law enforcement officers in mind.
 The sheath is made to attach to your inner belt while the handle is curved for a comfortable cross-draw grip.
 They do, however, have a potential downside that Randall discusses in his review of them.

 - Kershaw Duojet – A folding knife, the Duojet uses a flipper-style opening method that proved to be effective in use.
 It makes a good daily carry knife at a very reasonable price.